chibby0ne/chibby0ne.github.io/about.md

 ---
-layout: default
+layout: page
-title: about me
+title: About
+permalink: /about/
 ---

 I'm [Antonio Gutierrez][linkedin] and I'm a Computer Engineer from Venezuela, currently living in Germany.
 I hold a BS degree in Electronics Engineering with a major in Automation and Control from the [Rafael Belloso Chacin University][urbe] and a MS degree in Electrical and Computer Engineering with a major in Embedded Systems from the [Technical University of Kaiserslautern][tuk].
 I've previously worked in the Industrial Automation sector for a bit more than a year and now I'm more oriented towards the Embedded Systems sector.